alanjsfleming/greenarrowsdashboard/README.md

 ### Team
 race start time is under team
 car has "owner" field, teams look for car documents where "owner" is the team uid, can only read write if it is

+###
+Lap info on summary:
+Lap number
+Lap time
+Lap distance
+Lap speed
+Lap efficiency
+Lap amp hours per lap
+Lap battery percentage

+### settings

+Lap times

+on site load the context gets the user document and the car document and stores it in the brower local storage

+on each individual page load, the settings are loaded from the local storage and used to display the page

+Pages are:
+Overview
+Car
+Settings

+users can set their own settings, which are stored in the user document.
+These are then used to display the dashboard.

+user document contains the following field:

+user document identified by uid

+team_name -> string
+race_start_time -> number (timestamp)
+manual_track_length -> number (meters)
+theme -> string (light/dark)

+car document contains the following fields:

+owner -> string (uid of team)

+car_name -> string
+dweet_name -> string
+large_gear_teeth -> number
+wheel_diameter -> number
+battery_ah -> number